EricaLinaG/Emacsn/README.md

 or
     `emacsn -p <profile name>`

-## The __test__ profile

-There is a __test__ profile which is used to test the pushed version of the default configuration.

-When I modify my emacs configuration, I use the _dev_ installation.
-Once _dev_ is pushed to github and I'm happy with it, I then try it out with `make test-install`.
-If that is all good I `make stable~update `for new _stable_ installation.

-__test__ is another entry in _~/.emacs-profiles.el_.
-The Makefile has an _install-test_ rule, which will remove/create/execute __test__
-with an install from github, it finishes with

-    `emacs -with-profile test --debug-init`.

-so that any first run problems can be managed.

 ## Managing elisp development

 I use these installs to insure I always have a way to do work if I have broken anything.

 I do my elisp work in __dev__.
-When __dev__ is working well and everything is pushed I can test a fresh installation from github with:
+When __dev__ is working well and everything is pushed __test__ is another entry in _~/.emacs-profiles.el_.

     make test-install

+will remove/create/execute __test__ with a fresh install from github, it finishes with;

+    `emacs -with-profile test --debug-init`.

-This will install and run emacs --debug-init on a fresh install from git. if all works well, I can then do this to update my stable install.
+if all works well, I can then do this to update my __stable__ install.

-    make stable~update
+    make stable-update

-This does a `git pull` to bring it up to date with _origin HEAD_.
-Followed by a package update.

-__Note: this might not work properly for configurations on branches.__

 ## Running Emacs